Become a Forensic Nurse

 Training and Education in Forensic Nursing

-The most comprehensive listing of trainings can be found in our Events page.
+The most comprehensive listing of trainings can be found on our Education page.
 IAFN hosts live (in-person) trainings and webinars, and also offers a list of trainings offered in local communities around the world.
 IAFN does not promote or endorse any of these outside, non-IAFN sponsored trainings.

-IAFN does not endorse or recommend one course over another.
+IAFN approved courses are listed here.
 Potential students should investigate their options and then directly contact the schools in which they are interested.
 Potential students will want to consider whether a certificate course or an advanced degree will better meet their career or educational objectives.
-Students will also want to look into any requirements that their state's Board of Nursing or similar organization might place on a forensic nurse.
+Students will also want to look into any requirements that their state’s Board of Nursing or similar organization might place on a forensic nurse.

 Networking with others who are currently working in the field may help to provide an idea of the education requirements in each community.
 Consider joining IAFN to take advantage of numerous members-only benefits, including networking opportunities, discussion forums, career resources, and access to the Journal of Forensic Nursing.